 medication therapy.
 Symptoms may include:

 anxiety, or emptiness

-Restlessness or irritability (may be present in children or adolescents)Feeling guilty, worthless, or helplessLoss of interest in hobbies and activitiesFeeling tiredTrouble concentrating, remembering, making decisionsTrouble sleeping, waking up too early, or oversleepingChanges in appetite or weightThoughts of death or suicide, with or without suicide attemptsPhysical symptoms that defy standard diagnosis and do not respond well to medical treatment
+Restlessness or irritability (may be only symptoms present in children or adolescents)Feeling guilty, worthless, or helplessLoss of interest in hobbies and activitiesFeeling tiredTrouble concentrating, remembering, making decisionsTrouble sleeping, waking up too early, or oversleepingChanges in appetite or weightThoughts of death or suicide, with or without suicide attemptsPhysical symptoms without a standard diagnosis and not responding well to medical treatment

 If you have any of these symptoms, consider checking your medicine cabinet.
 See if some of the medications you take could be at the root of your depression problems.

 The medical conditions that require some of these medications can themselves lead to depression.
 In addition, people with depression are more prone to certain medical conditions that require treatment.
-So, do certain medicines cause depression, or are people with depression more apt to take certain medicines?
-The relationship is not always clear.
+So, it is not always clear whether certain medications cause depression, or if people with depression more apt to need certain medications.
 Here are some other things that may also contribute to depression: Chronic illness, like cancer or heart diseaseUnknown or unrecognized mental illnessSocial factors, like unemployment or disabilityPast history with depression

 The elderly may also be at higher risk for depression.
 It is common for elderly to have multiple medication prescriptions.
 It is possible that drugs which may not cause depression when taken alone, may do so when given in combination with other medications.

 Although other risk factors can muddy the waters, take some time to think about the onset of symptoms and the timing of the medication.
 Work with your doctor to determine which factors may be contributing to your symptoms.
 Your doctor may suggest changing or altering the medications you take.
 Do not stop taking prescription medication without talking to your doctor.